githubacct0/kalos-frontend/README.md

 ## Development Concerns

+### Tree shaking

 This project currently relies on [material-ui](https://material-ui.com) for most of it's UI and `@kalos-core/kalos-rpc` for all network requests.
-Both libraries are structured in such a way to keep bundles as small as possible.
+Both libraries are structured in such a way to keep bundles as small as possible by supporting tree shaking.
 All this means is that you need to import from these libraries by specifying specific files to ensure that only necessary code is included.
 Example:
 ```
 import Button from '@material-ui/core/Button'
 import CloudUploadOutline from '@material-ui/icons/CloudUploadOutline'
 import { Transaction, TransactionClient } from '@kalos-core/kalos-rpc/Transaction'
 ```
 instead of
 ```
 import { Button } from '@material-ui/core/'
 import { CloudUploadOutline } from '@material-ui/icons/CloudUploadOutline'
 import { Transaction, TransactionClient } from '@kalos-core/kalos-rpc/
 ```

-By allowing imports of specific files, we can avoid including large unused files and signficantly keep bundle size down.

-## Making Network Requests
+### Formatting
+Style is not a major concern for us.
+We use `prettier` in our IDEs but don't much mind you styling code to your preference.
+All code will eventually be reformatted using `prettier` and while PRs that are already formatted are preferred, it is not critical if it harms your productivity or is disagreeable to you otherwise.
+### Functional vs Class Components
+While class components are preferred for larger components with many methods, whatever style works best for you is acceptable.

+## Backend API

 We use an RPC client to handle all backend requests.
 Each client exposes the same 5 methods: